dnsimple/dnsimple-support/content/articles/getting-started-solo-plan.markdown

 ---
-title: Getting Started With Your Personal Plan
+title: Getting Started With Your Solo Plan
-excerpt: A collection of articles to help you get started with your DNSimple Personal Plan quickly.
+excerpt: A collection of articles to help you get started with your DNSimple Solo Plan quickly.
 categories:
 - DNSimple
 ---

-# Getting Started With Your Personal Plan
+# Getting Started With Your Solo Plan

 ### Table of Contents {#toc}